 The community focus of Canons High School means that relationships between staff and students, and between students, is of paramount importance.
 It is a wonderful place to work and study, which explains why staff recruitment and retention are so strong.
-This allows your children to develop long-term and productive relationships with their teachers.
-It also ensures that staff at the school have enhanced skills in meeting the needs of all students so that they learn well and achieve highly.
+In April 2024, we were awarded the Silver award for our commitment to Continuing Professional Development from The Teacher Development Trust (TDT).